 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of problem assets, such as past-due loans, on the credit union's loan loss reserves and overall capitalization.
+Bankrate uses this test to determine the effect of troubled assets, such as unpaid mortgages, on the credit union's capitalization and allocated loan loss reserves.

-A credit union with extensive holdings of these types of assets could eventually be required to use capital to absorb losses, reducing its equity buffer.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning money, resulting in diminished earnings and potentially more risk of a failure in the future.
+Having large numbers of these kinds of assets may eventually require a credit union to use capital to absorb losses, reducing its buffer of equity.
+Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the credit union, resulting in reduced earnings and potentially more risk of a future failure.

-The credit union's ratio of troubled assets was 7.00 percent in our test, identical to the national average.
+The credit union's ratio of problem assets was 0.00 percent in our test, lower than the national average and potentially indicative of superior financial strength compared to other credit unions.